 APPEAL PROCESS FOR OTHER NON-ACADEMIC DECISIONS

-The student may appeal the decision by the Professional and Graduate Studies Advisory Council by filing a written request for review with the President of the College no later than five (5) school days after receipt of notice of the decision.
+The student may appeal the decision by filing a written request for review with the President of the College no later than five (5) school days after receipt of notice of the decision.
 The President or an appropriate delegate will review the matter and may confirm or reverse the decision but may not increase any penalty imposed.
 Within a reasonable time of receipt of the request for review, the President or an appropriate delegate will advise the student, in writing, of a decision.

 POLICY FOR BACKGROUND CHECKS OF STUDENTS